huggingface/blog/bloom-inference-pytorch-scripts.md

 deepspeed --num_gpus 8 bloom-inference-scripts/bloom-ds-zero-inference.py --name bigscience/bloom --batch_size 1 --benchmark
 ```

-Please remember that with ZeRO the user can generate multiple unique streams at the same time - and thus the overall performance should be throughput in secs/token divided by number of participating gpus - so 8x to 16x faster depending on whether 8 or 16 gpus were used!
+Please remember that with ZeRO the user can generate multiple unique streams at the same time - and thus the overall performance should be throughput in secs/token divided by number of participating GPUs - so 8x to 16x faster depending on whether 8 or 16 GPUs were used!

 You can also try the offloading solutions with just one smallish GPU, which will take a long time to run, but if you don't have 8 huge GPUs this is as good as it gets.

-CPU-Offload (1x gpus):
+CPU-Offload (1x GPUs):
 ```
 deepspeed --num_gpus 1 bloom-inference-scripts/bloom-ds-zero-inference.py --name bigscience/bloom --batch_size 8 --cpu_offload --benchmark
 ```

-NVMe-Offload (1x gpus):
+NVMe-Offload (1x GPUs):
 ```
 deepspeed --num_gpus 1 bloom-inference-scripts/bloom-ds-zero-inference.py --name bigscience/bloom --batch_size 8 --nvme_offload_path=/path/to/nvme_offload --benchmark
 ```